Did You Get “Taken” at Lunch or Dinner?

 According to a recent study by the American Association of Retired People (AARP), the financial contributions of Americans 50 years of age and older would make them the world’s third-largest economy if they were a country.
 Scammers understand that older people as a group have more financial assets than younger people and so they often target elderly and older adults with misleading, inappropriate, or fraudulent investment opportunities, including inviting them to free meal investment seminars where they try to pressure investors with strong arm sales pitches.
 Just about every person over 55 or 60 has probably received an invitation to one or more of these events.
 Retirees and people who are getting close to retirement may be especially vulnerable to these scams that seem legitimate but are actually intended to enrich dishonest advisors and brokers, rather than seminar attendees.

 If you or an elderly relative attended such an event and believe you were the victim of a dishonest financial advisor, you may have recourse for getting your money back.
-Contact Wolper Law Firm to learn about your options today.
+Contact Wolper Law Firm, P.A. to learn about your options today.

 Investigations of Free Meal Investment Scams